Azure-Samples/azure-search-openai-demo/README.md

 ![RAG Architecture](docs/images/appcomponents.png)

+### Azure account requirements

+**IMPORTANT:** In order to deploy and run this example, you'll need:

+- **Azure account**.
+If you're new to Azure, [get an Azure account for free](https://azure.microsoft.com/free/cognitive-search/) and you'll get some free Azure credits to get started.
+See [guide to deploying with the free trial](docs/deploy_lowcost.md).
+- **Azure subscription with access enabled for the Azure OpenAI service**.
+You can request access with [this form](https://aka.ms/oaiapply).
+If your access request to Azure OpenAI service doesn't match the [acceptance criteria](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access?context=%2Fazure%2Fcognitive-services%2Fopenai%2Fcontext%2Fcontext), you can use [OpenAI public API](https://platform.openai.com/docs/api-reference/introduction) instead.
+Learn [how to switch to an OpenAI instance](docs/deploy_existing.md#openaicom-openai).
+- **Azure account permissions**:
+  - Your Azure account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [Role Based Access Control Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview), [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator), or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).
+If you don't have subscription-level permissions, you must be granted [RBAC](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview) for an existing resource group and [deploy to that existing group](docs/deploy_existing.md#resource-group).
+  - Your Azure account also needs `Microsoft.Resources/deployments/write` permissions on the subscription level.

+## Azure Deployment

+#### Cost estimation

+Pricing varies per region and usage, so it isn't possible to predict exact costs for your usage.
+However, you can try the [Azure pricing calculator](https://azure.com/e/d18187516e9e421e925b3b311eec8aae) for the resources below.

+- Azure App Service: Basic Tier with 1 CPU core, 1.75 GB RAM.
+Pricing per hour.
+[Pricing](https://azure.microsoft.com/pricing/details/app-service/linux/)
+- Azure OpenAI: Standard tier, GPT and Ada models.
+Pricing per 1K tokens used, and at least 1K tokens are used per question.
+[Pricing](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/)
+- Azure AI Document Intelligence: SO (Standard) tier using pre-built layout.
+Pricing per document page, sample documents have 261 pages total.
+[Pricing](https://azure.microsoft.com/pricing/details/form-recognizer/)
+- Azure AI Search: Standard tier, 1 replica, free level of semantic search.
+Pricing per hour.
+[Pricing](https://azure.microsoft.com/pricing/details/search/)
+- Azure Blob Storage: Standard tier with ZRS (Zone-redundant storage).
+Pricing per storage and read operations.
+[Pricing](https://azure.microsoft.com/pricing/details/storage/blobs/)
+- Azure Monitor: Pay-as-you-go tier.
+Costs based on data ingested.
+[Pricing](https://azure.microsoft.com/pricing/details/monitor/)

+To reduce costs, you can switch to free SKUs for various services, but those SKUs have limitations.
+See this guide on [deploying with minimal costs](docs/deploy_lowcost.md) for more details.

+⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.

 ## Getting started

+### Project setup

 You have a few options for setting up this project.
 The easiest way to get started is GitHub Codespaces, since it will setup all the tools for you,